Sub-femtosecond optical control of entangled states: Model based on perturbation theory and WKB approximation

-and the time-averaged asymmetry parameter is not zero: $<A>=\int d\tau A(\tau)\neq 0$.
+and the time-averaged asymmetry parameter is not zero: $\langle A\rangle_{\tau}=\int d\tau A(\tau)\neq 0$.

 It is worth discussing the role of the different considered quantum paths $g_1,b_1$,and $b_2$.
 If $|g_1|$ is zero, the asymmetry parameter is zero and the time-dependent population probability shows a similar form of a RABBITT-like experiment \cite{ Muller2002,Paul1689}.
 If $|b_1|$ is zero, the asymmetry parameter is not time dependent.
 This shows that, in order to see a time dependence in the experiment, two interfering quantum paths need to involve two neighboring XUV frequencies.
 If $|b_2|$ is zero, the asymmetry parameter is time dependent but the time average asymmetry parameter is zero.
-Only if all three paths are present we obtain what the experiment shows: \begin{itemize} \item a $\tau$-dependent asymmetry parameter $A(\tau)$ \item and a non zero time average $\langle A \rangle=\int d\tau A(\tau)\neq 0$. \end{itemize} That is why we know that at least these three lowest-order perturbation paths need to be considered in order to model the experimental results.
-However, for the discussion in the main text about the origin of the time-dependent asymmetry two paths are sufficient.
+Only if all three paths are present, we obtain what the experiment shows: \begin{itemize} \item a $\tau$-dependent asymmetry parameter $A(\tau)$ \item and a non zero time average $\langle A \rangle=\int d\tau A(\tau)\neq 0$. \end{itemize} Therefore, at least these three lowest-order perturbation paths must be considered in order to model the experimental results.
+However, for the discussion in the main text regarding the origin of the time-dependent asymmetry, two paths are sufficient.